maths/moodle-qtype_stack/doc/dev/PHP-CAS.md

 ## CAS text

 CAS text is literally "computer algebra active text".
-This is documented [here](../Authoring/CASText.md).
+This is documented in [/Authoring/CASText](../Authoring/CASText.md).
 Note, that when constructing CAS text it must be able to take a CAS session as an argument to the constructor.
 In this way we can use lists of variables, such as [question variables](../Authoring/Variables.md) to provide values.

 E.g. we might have :